retrography/data-management/_exercises/exercise_01.md

 ## Part 2

 - How many people are there in the class?
-- How many students are there in the class?
+- How many registered or web-registered students are there in the class?
 - Write a query that shows the number of students in their 2nd year
-- Write a query that shows the average class of students who are "Web Registered"
+- Write a query that shows the average seniority of students who are "Web Registered"
-- Write a query that shows the average class of students who are "Registered"
+- Write a query that shows the average seniority of students who are "Registered"
-- Write a query that compares the two above.
+- Write a query that compares the average seniority of each of the two groups above.
 Are the "Web Registered" students more senior?
-- Write a query that sorts the students by their class
+- Write a query that sorts the students by their seniority
-- Write a query that fetches the largest number of years spent in McGill
+- Write a query that fetches the row related to the person with the highest level of seniority
 - Write a query that fetches a list of distinct majors we have in the class
 - Write a query that fetches a list of distinct majors and the number of people in them
-- Write a query that fetches a list of distinct majors with more than two students, as well as the cumulative McGill experience of the individuals in those major
+- Write a query that fetches a list of distinct majors with more than two students, as well as the cumulative McGill experience of the individuals in those majors